Why One Mindfulness Method Won’t Work for Everyone

 Conclusion: Select, Not Settle

 Mindfulness works best when you match the technique to your goal.
-Generic mindfulness is fine.
-Targeted mindfulness is significantly better [1].
-The gap between targeted and generic practice is the difference between struggling after eight weeks and noticing real change after three.
+The evidence shows that different MBI types produce different effect sizes across conditions [1].
+Choosing the technique designed for your specific situation closes the gap between struggling after eight weeks and noticing real change after three.

 The Technique Matching Matrix removes guesswork.
 Identify your primary goal, find it on the matrix, and start with the technique designed for that outcome.
 No wasted time on the wrong practice.